mpb10/security-center-update-asset/README.md

 **ATTENTION:** Never run unverified scripts or code in any production environment.
 Always be sure to thoroughly read through the contents of the files and understand them before using them in your environment.

-To set up this script, copy this script onto the AWS instance that hosts your installation of Tenable Security Center.
-A good place to put the script would be a directory named 'scripts' in the root install directory of Security Center.
-Modify the script's permissions so that it is executable.
-Then, the script can be ran as a one-off using the script options, or the script's default variables can be modified so that a simple cron job can be set up.
+To set this script up, copy the `update_asset.sh` file onto the AWS instance that hosts your installation of Tenable Security Center.
+A good place to put the script would be in a directory named 'scripts' in the root install directory of Security Center.
+Make sure to change the script's permissions so that it is executable.
+Then, the script can be ran as a one-off command using the script options, or the script's default variables can be modified so that a cron job can be set up.

 An example cron entry would be:
 	59 * * * * /opt/sc/scripts/update_asset.sh